lluis90badia/lbadialabwork/syria_final_project/README.md

 The purpose of this project is to display and understand three aspects:

-- The IDPs distribution .
+- IDP distribution in the fourteen Syrian Governorates during the available years.
-- Which countries are the ones who received more Syrian refugees based on gender and group ages.
+- Which countries were the ones who received more Syrian refugees based on gender and group ages during 2011-2021.
 - Which countries sought asylum or applied for during those years.

 For a deeper understanding of the events, please see the attached [report]().